 So, next time you think or say to anyone that you have been to Khardung La, that is the highest motorable pass in the world, then you know how many more passes or roads are still left for you to scale before feeling that you have been to the top in the world by a motor vehicle 😉 😉 … Now, you know where you need to drive or ride or pedal to reach the top in the world, so feel free to share this valuable information with all the travel freaks you admire or know.
 In the end, all I will say is that there is this travel bucket list for you that I have shared above, so start planning a trip to them at least those of which are in our Indian Himalayas in case you don’t feel like going abroad 😀 😀

 Here is the final summary table (to be updated with Shipki la) for a quick reference in case you do not want to go into the details of list.

 Special thanks to the people/authors/original sources mentioned in the below reference articles who have written about the highest motorable roads.
-Some of them who collated data from various reports on Internet and some who cycled with their latest GPS devices and shared those readings with all over Internet in these articles.
+Some of them who collated data from various reports on the Internet and some who cycled with their latest GPS devices and shared those readings with all over Internet in these articles.